Will Colorado State cover the spread vs. New Mexico? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Colorado State has a 7-2 record against the spread and a 12-0 record overall when scoring more than 67.2 points.
+- Colorado State has a 7-2 record against the spread and a 12-0 record overall when putting up more than 67.2 points.

 Bet on this or any college basketball matchup at BetMGM